hanreitz/flock-words-client/README.md

 Welcome to FlockWords, a wordcloud based on Twitter feeds.
 Find the trending topics on your chosen accounts with FlockWords.

+To use the application, you will also need to clone and run the backend, located at:

 # Boilerplate React README

 # Getting Started with Create React App